 Dissertation Workshops — Students who have completed their second year paper are required to enroll each semester in one of the two dissertation workshops, Philosophy 311, Workshop in Moral and Political Philosophy, or Philosophy 312, Workshop in Metaphysics and Epistemology.
 Permission not to enroll in a workshop must be granted by the director of graduate studies.

 Teaching Fellowships — Graduate students are urged to take full advantage of opportunities to acquire teaching experience while working for the doctorate.
 Students in the third and fourth years will ordinarily teach as part of their graduate school funding.
 Teaching fellowships are restricted to those who have completed at least two years of work in the department (under exceptional circumstances, one year) and are making satisfactory progress toward the doctorate.
 In addition to a satisfactory grade record, the criteria of normal progress is as follows for each of four years of graduate study.
 First year: completing five letter-graded half-courses or seminars and Philosophy 300.
-Second year: satisfying the preliminary requirement, the logic requirement, the second-year paper requirement.
+Second year: satisfying the preliminary requirement, the logic requirement, and the second-year paper requirement.
 Third year: satisfying the distribution requirement and formulating a dissertation topic.
 Fourth year: passing the topical examination.
 Students in their first year of teaching must, and in their second year of teaching may, take Philosophy 315hf, Instructional Styles in Philosophy.

-Oral Topical Examination — After completing the second year paper, each candidate will enroll in Philosophy 333 and will be assigned a third-year advisor.
+Oral Topical Examination — After completing the second year paper, each candidate will enroll in Philosophy 333 under his or her third-year advisor.
 In consultation with this advisor, the candidate will develop a dissertation topic and choose a prospective principal dissertation advisor.
 To receive formal approval of the dissertation topic a candidate must pass the oral topical examination.
 If the topical examination is not passed, it must be taken again and passed by the beginning of the winter recess in the year immediately following.
 Although called an examination, approximately 90 minutes in length, it is in fact a conference on the dissertation topic, not an occasion on which the candidate is expected to produce a complete outline of arguments and conclusions.
 It is intended to determine the acceptability of the topic on which the candidate wishes to write a dissertation, the candidate’s fitness to undertake such a dissertation, and the candidate’s command of relevant issues in related areas of Philosophy.
 A dissertation on the proposed topic may be submitted only if the topical examination is passed.

 Application to take the topical examination must be made to the director of graduate studies at least two weeks in advance.
-At the same time, the candidate must submit three copies of a dissertation prospectus to the director of graduate studies and members of the student’s prospective committee.
-The prospectus should be 25-30 pages long, and should explain the problem the student proposes to address and the methods by which he or she proposes to address it.
+At the same time, the candidate must submit three copies of a dissertation prospectus to the members of the student’s prospective committee.
+The prospectus should be 25–30 pages long, and should explain the problem the student proposes to address and the methods by which he or she proposes to address it.
 It should include a tentative chapter breakdown and a bibliography of sources the student expects to use.
 The examination is conducted by the dissertation committee.

 Dissertation — When the topical examination is passed, the examining committee normally becomes the dissertation advisory committee.
-One member of this committee is designated the candidate’s advisor.
+One member of this committee is designated the candidate’s principal advisor.
 At least three months before the deadline for formal submission of the dissertation, the candidate must submit to the advisory committee a legible draft of the dissertation or a considerable part of it.
 With the consent of the committee, the candidate may then go on to prepare a final draft for submission to the department.
 The dissertation must show a mastery of the field in which it is written; it must demonstrate the candidate’s insight, originality, and power of independent research; and it must add to the sum of human knowledge and understanding.
 Apart from these general requirements, there are no formal restrictions on the subject or construction of the dissertation, but the candidate is advised to write on a distinct and sharply limited problem.
 Dissertations of more than 75,000 words ordinarily will not be accepted.

 Final Examination — The completed dissertation is read and appraised by a committee of three, usually identical to the candidate’s dissertation advisory committee.
 This committee, if it finds the dissertation sufficiently promising, conducts the final oral examination, in which the dissertation must be adequately defended before its acceptance by the department.
 (The examination is public and may be attended by other members of the department if they wish.)
-The purpose of this last examination, which is normally about one hour in length, is not so much to test the range and detail of the candidate’s information as to judge the candidate’s skill in presenting and discussing matters considered in the dissertation and the candidate’s ability to meet friendly but searching criticism.
+The purpose of this last examination, which is normally about two hours in length, is not so much to test the range and detail of the candidate’s information as to judge the candidate’s skill in presenting and discussing matters considered in the dissertation and the candidate’s ability to meet friendly but searching criticism.

 Classical Philosophy — The departments of the Classics and of Philosophy collaborate in an interdisciplinary doctoral program in Classical Philosophy for students registered in either department.
 Candidates whose major field is philosophy are expected to take the Proseminar for graduate students in the Classics, as well as to attend seminars or other courses in classics relevant to their interests.
 With the approval of the director of graduate studies, students in the Classical Philosophy program may be permitted to count an appropriate course in ancient philosophy toward the distribution requirement in metaphysics and epistemology and one (in addition to the one already required) toward the requirement in history of philosophy.